 The structure of your teeth, past dentistry, personal habits (like clenching and grinding), and even the durability of the blood vessels, tissues, and nerves within your teeth, play a part in whether you remain pain-free after your anesthetic wears off.

-- Heightened sensitivity: If you consider yourself to have sensitive teeth, a trip to the dentist is probably going to make them feel worse for a while.
-That’s mostly because prior to your visit, your teeth have, in a way, been “hiding out” underneath a bunch of plaque and tartar.
-No good for the health of your teeth, for sure, but that gunk can mask sensitivity when it covers recessed areas.
-Once your hygienist removes that barrier, you’re going to experience more sensitivity as a result.
+- Heightened sensitivity: If you have sensitive teeth, a trip to the dentist is probably going to make them feel worse for a while.
+That’s mostly because prior to your visit, your teeth have, in a way, been hiding out underneath a bunch of plaque and tartar.
+Not good for the health of your teeth, for sure, but that gunk can mask sensitivity when it covers recessed areas.
+Once your hygienist removes that barrier, you’re going to experience more sensitivity.
 Toothpaste for sensitive teeth can help – so please ask your dentist for recommendations.

 - Uneven Bite: The most common cause of pain after the placement of a filling is a “high” or uneven bite.
 This occurs when a filling placed on the biting surface of your tooth is uneven with the opposing tooth.
 When this happens, your bite might feel a bit “off.”
 The good news is, it’s not really anything to worry about.
 All you’ll have to do is revisit the dentist and they’ll smooth out the filling so it fits more naturally with its opposing tooth.

 This is the million-dollar question – and the most difficult to answer.

 The short answer is: It depends.
 It depends on your overall health, the health of your teeth, and the exact reason for the pain you are experiencing.